 While I love them both dearly, I noticed something about them right away.
 The characters in both shows have very different experiences when it comes to their job.
 As someone who has struggled with jobs in the past, I found the experiences in both shows very interesting.
 Let the discussion begin!

 **Warning!
-This post will contain spoilers, especially for Re: Life
+This post will contain spoilers.

-New Game- Having Your Dream Job
+New Game: Having Your Dream Job

 New Game is a slice of life anime about an 18 year-old

-loli woman who gets a job at a video game company.
-The working environment in this show is very positive and here’s why- notice her age.
-18. Suzukaze Aoba, the main character, gets her job right out of high school.
-No college.
-No experience.
-And yet she is given a full time position in a very niche industry.
-As a North American who is used to this country’s terrible economy and job market, I found this surprising and kind of hard to believe.
-I personally know how hard it is to find a full time in America, especially one that is so specialized.
+As someone living in the US, where we have a terrible job market, at first I found this surprising and kind of hard to believe.
+I personally know how hard it is to find a full-time job, especially one that is so specialized.
 Every job requires some kind of degree and/or working experience in that field.
 It’s the same for careers in the gaming industry.
 I did some research and saw that employers want an experienced worker.
 And yet, Aoba gets her job with absolutely no credentials.
 I’m not sure if this is common in Japan.
 Maybe it is.
-However, Aoba should be considered extremely lucky, at least in my opinion.
+Either way, Aoba is extremely lucky!
 She landed a job that she loves AND it’s full time, probably with benefits and everything.